-There is an expectation that from their first point of contact with the service, adults will be helped to understand the information that is being gathered, processed and stored in relation to them.
+There is an expectation that from their first point of contact with the service, adults will be helped to understand the information that is being gathered, processed and stored in relation to them and give their written consent for this where needed.
 They also have a right to know if and when information held about them is going to be shared, for what purpose it will be shared and with whom (unless there is justified reason to share without informing the individual concerned).

 There are certain circumstances when sharing information is not appropriate and doing so can cause detriment to adults and the service.
 Equally not sharing information can have serious consequences, therefore all staff must use their professional judgement on a case by case basis, and if necessary seek help from their line manager before making a decision.
 All decisions and outcomes need to be recorded appropriately.